karlhgonzales/Test-Site/README.md

 ### Story

 Genshin Impact also has a story believe it or not!
 In addition, the now popular open world game is excited about orginated as a webtoon, which is similar to a manga (somewhat of a Japanese comic).
 People believe the webtoon will soon receive an anime debut, which is for sure something the Genshin community hopes for judging by it's overwhelmingly large community of over 10 million players after a week of initial release!
+If you want to learn more about the game, please go to their website at <a href="https://genshin.mihoyo.com/">this link</a>